Riankk123/MIDAS-Summer-Internship2021-Task/README.md

 # MIDAS-2021-Task
 The model checkpoints have been uploaded in the form of zip file.
-Please ignore the numbers which are written after the model names .
 Basically :
 <ul>
   <li>